 Berlin is governed by a typical Township Board consisting of a Supervisor, Clerk, Treasurer and four (4) Trustees.
 The Township Hall (built in 2001) is located at 8000 Swan View Drive, and is adjacent to the wastewater treatment plant.
-The Township Hall houses the offices of the Clerk, Treasurer, Assessor, Supervisor and Building Official, as well as the Senior Center.
+The Township Hall houses the offices of the Clerk, Treasurer, Assessor, Supervisor and Building Official, as well as the Zoning Administrator's Office and Water Billing Department.
 The water and sewer offices are located in the wastewater treatment plant.
 The sewage treatment plan is also located on site.
+The Senior Center is located at the Village of South Rockwood.